 Following a lobbying effort by a group of concerned Amana men, the Bruderrath appointed a committee of four to address the members in each village and to explain the organization's precarious financial state.
 After these presentations in April 1931, Society members elected a committee to plan for the Society's future.
 Almost from the start, the "Committee of Forty-Seven," as it became known, began to plan for a complete reorganization of the Amana Society.
 In June they sent a formal letter and questionnaire to each adult member of the Society asking them whether they would be willing to return to a life of self-denial, or whether they would prefer reorganization.
-The membership voted 74 percent in favor of pursuing reorganization.18
+The membership voted 74 percent in favor of pursuing reorganization.
+18

 After months of deliberation, the Committee produced a reorganization plan to create a joint stock business corporation, known as the Amana Society that would assume the business aspects of the Society while a separate organization, the Amana Church Society, would oversee religious affairs.
 The plan provided for distribution of voting shares to adult members, which would entitle them to vote in Society elections and to receive medical and burial benefits from the new corporation.
 Additionally, the Society would issue prior distributive shares to each new member based on their years of service under the old system.
-Thus, an elderly member of the Society would be able to redeem for cash or credit at the Society main office.
+Thus, an elderly member of the Society would receive stock shares, representing their lifetime of service, which they would be able to redeem for cash or credit at the Society main office.
 The new plan also provided for the orderly appraisal of Society property and guaranteed members the right to purchase their homes.
-The plan was approved by 96 percent of the members when submitted for a vote on 1 February 1932.19
+The plan was approved by 96 percent of the members when submitted for a vote on 1 February 1932.19 was easier to cook for my husband and myself instead of [for] thirty people, but I missed the girls in the kitchen."21